robusta-dev/robusta/docs/tutorials/alert-custom-prometheus.rst

 Prerequisites
 --------------

-One of the following:

-* Robusta's embedded Prometheus Stack
-* An external Prometheus integrated with Robusta, including the Prometheus Operator.
+* Kube-Prometheus-Stack, installed via Robusta or seperately.

 Enable Global Rule Selection
 *******************************
-Before we add the rule itself, we should configure Kube-Prometheus-Stack to identify alerts that are created without using helm values.
+Before we add the rule itself, we should configure Kube-Prometheus-Stack to pickup all new alerts we place in the cluster.

 Add the following config to your Robusta generated_values.yaml if you are using kube-prometheus-stack installed by Robusta.
 Otherwise remove ``kube-prometheus-stack:`` and add the config to your values file.